 Visiting Moab, Utah?
 Excellent choice.
-Moab is an outdoor junkies and nature lovers dream destination.
+Moab is an outdoor junkie and nature lover’s dream destination!
 A 2 to 3 day Moab itinerary, or a long weekend, is the perfect amount of time to get the “must do in Moab” under your belt.
 From the best activities in Moab to just plain and simple fun things to do, we have the perfect travel guide to Moab just below.

 The Best Things To Do in Moab Utah

 Pin this article & save it for later!

 Moab is a great destination for year-round visitors.
 However, spring and fall tend to be the best months to go to Moab.
 Spring (March–May) and Fall (September-October) are cooler in temperature, which is ideal for all-day exploring and hiking, and usually not as crowded as the summer months.